On the structure of \'etale fibrations of $L_\infty$-bundles: Inverse function theorem and the homotopy category of -bundles

-\begin{cor} In the category $\germL$, every weak equivalence is a homotopy equivalence. \end{cor} \begin{rmk} The question remains, if for any weak equivalence $f:\M\to\N$ is $\catL$, we can find open neighborhoods $\pi_0(\M)\subset U$ and $\pi_0(\N)\subset V$, such that $f$ induces a morphism $f:\M|_U\to\N|_V$, which admits a homotopy inverse in $\catL$.
-(A similar statement has been conjectured by Amorim-Tu~\cite{MR4542391}, although it is not clear to us that their notion of homotopy is equivalent to ours.) \end{rmk}
+\begin{rmk} The question remains, if for any weak equivalence $f:\M\to\N$ in $\catL$, we can find open neighborhoods $\pi_0(\M)\subset U$ and $\pi_0(\N)\subset V$, such that $f$ induces a morphism $f:\M|_U\to\N|_V$, which admits a homotopy inverse in $\catL$.
+(A similar statement has been conjectured by Amorim-Tu~\cite{MR4542391}, although it is not clear to us whether their notion of homotopy is equivalent to ours.) \end{rmk}